 AIA Contract Document G202-2013, Building Information Modeling Protocol Form is part of a new series of digital practice documents the AIA published in June 2013.
 The AIA’s updated digital practice documents consist of AIA E203™–2013, Building Information Modeling and Digital Data Exhibit, AIA G201™–2013, Project Digital Data Protocol Form, and AIA G202™–2013, Project Building Information Modeling Protocol Form.
 For general information on the documents and downloadable samples see www.aia.org/digitaldocs.
 For executable versions of the documents see http://www.aia.org/contractdocs.

 UniFormatTM Numbers and Titles used in this publication are from UniFormatTM, published by CSI and Construction Specifications Canada (CSC), and are used with permission from CSI.
 For a more in-depth explanation of UniFormatTM and its use in the construction industry visit http://www.csinet.org or contact CSI, 110 South Union Street, Suite 100, Alexandria, VA 22314.
 (800) 689-2900.

-Click here to download a copy of the 2015 LOD Specification Draft for Public Comment.
-Send your feedback on the draft to firstname.lastname@example.org.
+Click here to download a copy of the 2015 LOD Specification.
+Send your feedback to email@example.com.